garder14/byol-tensorflow2/README.md

 ## Results

-The linear evaluation accuracy of a ResNet-18 encoder pretrained for 100 or 200 epochs is shown below.
+The linear evaluation accuracy of a ResNet-18 encoder pretrained for 100 and 200 epochs is shown below.

 |           | 100 epochs | 200 epochs |
 |:---------:|:----------:|:----------:|